hamido11/Front-end-for-my-crud-API-hosted-on-AWS-BeannStalk/README.md

-��#� �O�w�n�e�r�
-�
-� index.html is the front end for crud API
-� index1.html is for to retrive the local json data
+*index.html is the front end for crud API index1.html is for to retrive the local json data